Visual-Dawg/hyprland-wiki/pages/Hypr Ecosystem/xdg-desktop-portal-hyprland.md

+---
+title: xdg-desktop-portal-hyprland
+---

 xdg-desktop-portal-hyprland is Hyprland's xdg-desktop-portal implementation.
 It allows for screensharing, global shortcuts, etc.

-{{< toc >}}

 ## Configuration